raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/v-security/20-testing-oauth.md

 ---
 ## TODO: Create the Access and Refresh Tokens

-In order to authenticate a `User` with our server, the `User` must actually exist and be given a role.
+In order to authenticate a `AccountInfo` with our server, the `AccountInfo` must actually exist and be given a role.

 1. After starting your application, navigate to `/login` in the browser.